-Cat sitting can be a fun, rewarding and easy way to earn a little extra money.
+Cat sitting can be a fun, rewarding and an easy way to earn a little extra money.
 I had two cats growing up: Lucy and Tabby.
 Having a cat is a great way to learn care taking skills at a young age without a super big commitment like a dog.
 Luckily, cats are pretty self-sufficient.
 You can leave them food and water, and they’ll be good for a few days.
 And, unlike dogs, they can relieve themselves indoors in a litter box.
 Further, most don’t require much exercise and attention.

 Discuss Instructions or Behaviors You Should Know

 Before the cat owner leaves, it’s a good idea to ask if you should be aware of any special requirements or tricks to help keep them entertained.
 Do they have a favorite toy they like to play with?
 Is there a certain spot they tend to scratch that you should keep an eye on?
 Any special notes on how to prepare food?
 And don’t forget to find out the location of the litter box – sometimes it can be hidden or hard to “sniff” out.

 Send Photo Updates

 Sending pictures of the kitty is a nice way to build trust with its parents.
 It helps the owner know that their furry friend is in good paws.
 You could also send a quick note with any updates or sentiments like “Tabby is thinking of you, she said to tell you hello and she hopes you’re having fun in NYC.”
 But, don’t overdo it as you don’t want to disturb the owner while they’re on vacation or a work trip.
 I usually send a quick photo with my first check in to let the parent know you are comfortable with their baby and then another towards the end of the stay to give them something to look forward to when they return home.